zama-ai/fhevm-solidity/docs/README.md

 ---
 description: >-
-  Fhevm is a technology that enables confidential smart contracts on the EVM using Fully Homomorphic Encryption (FHE).
+  fhevm is a technology that enables confidential smart contracts on the EVM using Fully Homomorphic Encryption (FHE).
 layout:
   title: